gbh-tech/lep-docker/README.md

   - php-xml
   - php-zip

-## :bookmark_tabs: Relevant considerations
+## 🔖 Relevant considerations

 - The default user for your web files should be `www-data`.
   If the permissions of your files are not properly set, you might end up with HTTP 403 errors from the web server.

-## :dart: How To Use
+## 🎯 How To Use

 To use this image, you should set it as your base image using the `FROM` instruction:

 ```docker
 FROM solucionesgbh/lep:${PHP_VERSION}